 According to the Asthma and Allergy Foundation of America recommends three ways you can improve indoor air quality including:

 - Control your contact with indoor airborne allergens

 - Ventilate your indoor areas well

 - Use air cleaners to clean indoor air

 A whole-home dehumidifier will control the humidity levels all through your whole house, keeping you within the EPA's recommended range of 30 to 50 percent.
-You can't eliminate all dust mites in your house, but you can reduce them significantly, regardless of whether they're in your mattress or carpet, or brought in by pets.
+You can't kill all dust mites in your house, but you can reduce them significantly, regardless of whether they're in your mattress or carpet, or brought in by pets.
 The best part is that this solution doesn't need the use of any chemicals—it's all natural.
 A whole-home central humidifier works to achieve humidity within one percent of your desired level throughout your home, which creates a healthier living space by reducing dry sinuses, itchy skin and sore throats, while keeping wood surfaces from cracking or warping.
-It can even diminish cases of viruses and respiratory infections.
-Whole-home central dehumidifiers remove excess moisture, reduce dust mites and mold, and protect wood from damage.
+It can even diminish instances of viruses and respiratory infections.
+Whole-home central dehumidifiers kill excess moisture, reduce dust mites and mold, and protect wood from damage.
 Another advantage is that they are less intrusive and easier to use than single room products.